Best Cheap Health Insurance in Maryland (2025)

 In Maryland, Gold plans and Silver plans have similar average monthly rates.
 Gold plans are supposed to cost more than Silver plans.
 However, insurance companies in Maryland have raised the price of Silver plans because Silver plans are eligible for extra discounts, called cost-sharing reductions.

 Cost-sharing reductions help you pay for the costs you're responsible for when you visit the hospital.
-That means you're usually better off with a Silver plan that has cost-sharing reductions.
+That means you're usually better off with a Silver plan that has CSRs.
 But Gold plans are always a better choice if you don't qualify for cost-sharing reductions.

 Silver plans: Best for average medical needs